Frequently Asked Questions

 How much hands-on time is there?

 There are normally four drivers per car, and usually each car has its own course, so there is no waiting in line.
-The instructor stays with you in the car, and your turn lasts as long as it takes to gain confidence and competence with the skill, plus ample practice time.
+The instructor stays with you in the car, and your turn lasts as long as it takes to gain confidence and competence with the skill, plus practice time.

 How big are the classes?